Updated: Oct 16, 2021

 All photos courtesy of the Central Park Conservancy unless noted.

 Nearly 40 million visitors enjoy Central Park each year, marveling at the natural beauty and peaceful respite found in the middle of Manhattan.
-Particularly during the pandemic, New Yorkers sought out Central Park to find comfort in nature and socially distance outdoors.
-Recently, it’s inspired the hit animated musical comedy series Central Park on Apple TV+, and this August, Central Park’s Great Lawn will even be the site of a mega-concert with headliners including Bruce Springsteen, Paul Simon, and Jennifer Lawrence in celebration of New York City's reopening.
+Particularly during the pandemic, New Yorkers have sought out Central Park to find comfort in nature and physically distance outdoors.

 Most visitors assume that the park's lawns and trees and lakes are part of the original landscape of the area, but in fact Central Park was entirely conceived and built in the mid-1850s through the vision of two great designers and the physical labor of tens of thousands of workers.
 Today, Central Park is considered by some--including Sara Cedar Miller, author of Central Park, an American Masterpiece---to be the most important American work of art of the 19th century.

 New York City quadrupled in size in the early 1800s.
 Soon, civic leaders called for a great public park where New Yorkers could escape the crowded city and enjoy the outdoors in a free and healthy, natural environment.
 In 1853, the state legislature decreed that 780 acres of rocky, swampy land in the middle of the city--which would later grow to 843 acres--be transformed into the country’s first landscaped park.
-Small villages on the land where Irish immigrants and African Americans lived were seized and razed through eminent domain.
+Small villages on the land where Irish immigrants and Black Americans lived, including Seneca Village, were seized and razed through eminent domain.
 A competition was then announced to find the best design for what would become Central Park.

 Frederick Law Olmsted - Photo courtesy of the New York Public Library